manroygood/Quantum-Graphs/readme.md

 #### Documentation

-Basic instructions are in a Matlab live script quantumGraphRoutines.mlx, which has also been saved as an [HTML file](quantumGraphRoutines.html).
+Basic instructions are in a Matlab live script quantumGraphRoutines.mlx, which has also been saved as an [HTML file](documentation/quantumGraphRoutines.html).

+This has been expanded further into a tutorial that was entered into the 2024 SIAM Dynamical Systems Tutorial Contest.
+It is saved as a [PDF](documentation/Tutorial/QGLABtutorial.pdf).

 Many additional examples are presented in live scripts in the directory `source/examples`, its subdirectories, and `documentation`.